 Unlike other popular beaches in Bali, Tegal Wangi doesn’t have any facilities yet.
 There are no public bathrooms, no kiosks, no tourist shops.
 The closest accommodation from Tegal Wangi Beach is a five-star hotel.
 It is ten minutes away by car.
-Other than that, more accommodation located around the Jimbaran area.
+Other than that, more accommodation is located around the Jimbaran area.

 How To Get To Tegal Wangi Beach

 The best way to go to Tegal Wangi beach is by renting a motorbike or a car.
 The temple above the beach provides a spacious parking lot for visitors’ vehicles.
 So parking should not be a problem.
 The rental fee for motorbikes starts from Rp50.000 for day rent.

 While for a car, the price varies depends on the type of car.
 But for a car, the rent price starts from Rp200.000 for a small car.
 Tourists can rent both from online rental sites or rental shops in main tourist hubs.
 From Denpasar, it takes about 30-40 minutes to travel by car depending on the traffic.